Justinmemphis/issuetracker/tracking.md

 Issue Tracker
 Tracking

+01/12/23:
+- remove old entries from database (see if it helps pass tests)
+- add additional console logs for requests

+Replace myFirstDatabase with the name of the database that connections will use by default.
+You will be prompted for the password for the Database User, <username>.
+When entering your password, make sure all special characters are URL encoded.

 01/09/23:
 - added new console logs to PUT function to catch routing through if else - failing same tests as below